Trust • Security • Compliance

 Cloud (Standard)

 Hosted by Parsela on AWS.
-Anthropic API calls through Anthropic's standard privacy terms.
+Frontier LLM API calls route through the provider's standard commercial privacy terms (no training on submitted data).
 Suitable for most design partners and non-regulated workloads.

 VPC (Enterprise)

-Deployed within your AWS or GCP VPC.
-Anthropic Claude accessed via AWS Bedrock or Google Vertex AI — document data never leaves your environment.
+Deployed within the customer's AWS or GCP VPC.
+Frontier LLMs are accessed via the hyperscaler's managed AI service (AWS Bedrock on AWS, Vertex AI on GCP) — document data never leaves the customer's environment.
 Recommended for carriers, forwarders handling sensitive freight rates, or any customer with data residency requirements.

 On-premises

-Full self-hosted deployment with MinIO object storage, RabbitMQ messaging, and Kubernetes orchestration.
-Anthropic API calls through customer-provided credentials.
+Full self-hosted deployment with open-source infrastructure: object storage, messaging, and Kubernetes orchestration.
+Frontier LLM API calls are made through customer-provided credentials.
 Suitable for customers with specific compliance frameworks that require full infrastructure control.

 Air-gapped

-Custom fine-tuned models deployed within your environment with no external API calls.
-Built on DistilBERT classifiers and locally-hosted extraction models.
-Suitable for classified workloads or customers in regulated environments with no internet egress allowed.
+Locally-hosted classifier and extraction models within the customer's environment, with no external API calls.
+Suitable for classified workloads or customers in regulated environments where internet egress is not permitted.

 Sub-processors